kghamilton89/guerra-civil-espanola/README.md

 #### Historical Flags and Leaders

 Although [Partido Comunista de España](https://en.wikipedia.org/wiki/Communist_Party_of_Spain) was the largest faction of the [Popular Front](https://en.wikipedia.org/wiki/Popular_Front_(Spain)), the Partido Obrero de Unificación Marxista (POUM) is the Communist faction in this mod.
 This is both a historical and aesthetic decision.
-POUM was responsible for more military action than the PCE, although their numbers were smaller.
-Additionaly, POUM forces also included anarchist fighters from the [Confederación Nacional del Trabajo](https://en.wikipedia.org/wiki/Confederaci%C3%B3n_Nacional_del_Trabajo#The_Civil_War), who were together attacked repeatedly by temporary coalitions of PCE and Falangist forces.
+POUM was responsible for more military action than the PCE, and POUM forces included extreme leftist factions such as anarchist fighters from the [Confederación Nacional del Trabajo](https://en.wikipedia.org/wiki/Confederaci%C3%B3n_Nacional_del_Trabajo#The_Civil_War).
+POUM divisions were attacked repeatedly by temporary coalitions of PCE and Falangist forces.

  Republican | Non-Aligned | Communist | Facist
  :--:|:--:|:--:|:--: